CumulusNetworks/docs/content/cumulus-linux-37/Whats-New/_index.md

 - Change bond mode to IEEE 802.3ad link aggregation mode

 Whether you are installing Cumulus Linux 3.7 for the first time or upgrading from an earlier version, follow the steps in {{<link url="Upgrading-Cumulus-Linux">}}.

+To see a list of all the platforms supported in Cumulus Linux 3.7, refer to the {{<exlink url="https://cumulusnetworks.com/products/hardware-compatibility-list/" text="Hardware Compatibility List (HCL)">}}.